ahad3112/benchmark/README.md

                         [--node NODE]

 More information for each option for this submodule can found by running `benchmark.py create -h/--help`

 ###### Sample command for create module for Cluster `Tegner` at `PDC`

     usage: benchmark.py create -n job -c Tegner -p pdc.staff -wt 05:00:00 --max-ntasks-per-node 8 -th 6 -exe 'gmx_mpi mdrun -s /cfs/klemming/nobackup/m/maaahad/gromacs/benchmark/gromacs_benchmark/topol-2020.1-img-ahad.tpr -deffnm gmx_md' -s /cfs/klemming/nobackup/m/maaahad/gromacs/singularity/images/hpccm-gromacs-2020.1-openmpi-3.0.0-fftw-3.3.7-test.sif -mod gcc/7.2.0 openmpi/3.0-gcc-7.2

 #### submit

-This submodule will submit all Job to the Queue System of the Cluster where the Script runs
+This submodule will submit all jobs to the Queue System of the Cluster where the Script runs.

     usage: benchmark.py submit [-h] [-s SUFFIX] [-d DIRECTORIES [DIRECTORIES ...]]
                         [-o] [-r]
 More information for each option for this submodule can found by running `benchmark.py submit -h/--help`

 #### inspect

 This submodule inspects the currently submitted job in the Cluster where the script runs (`Not Implemented Properly`).

     usage: benchmark.py inspect [-h] [-s]

 More information for each option for this submodule can found by running `benchmark.py inspect -h/--help`

 #### analyze

-This submodule analyze the performance of the finished jobs including viewing, plotting and saving the performance data to `csv` file.
+This submodule analyze the performance of all finished jobs in given directory/directories. analyze module includes options for viewing, plotting and saving the performance data to `csv` file.

     usage: benchmark.py analyze [-h] [--csv] [-f FILE] [-d DIRECTORIES [DIRECTORIES ...]] [-r] [-s SUFFIX]